Holden-B/CSE15-LAB-reports/index.md

 ## **5. Setting up an SSH Key**

-Now, `SSH` is really cool yeah I know, but what about the password part? it kinda sucks and takes a while, especially if you have to do it everytime you share a file.
-Fortunatley theres a way around it.
+Now, `SSH` and `SCP` is really cool yeah I know.
+But what about the password part?
+It kinda sucks.
+It takes so long and committing passwords to memory is for squares.
+Fortunately theres a way around it.

+Lets learn about `keys`

 -